datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part2.md

 -- skipping a few other tables...
 ```

 Library `Work_refid` is central to integration as many other elements (`work`, `reviews`..) are tied to Work using this identifier.
-Another important table for integration `Work_site_mapping`.
+Another important table for integration is `Work_site_mapping`.
 As we collect reviews from different sites, each has their own work identifier (`work_uid`).
-We associate these identifiers to the Work through a ISBN look-up, and the mapping with the Librarything's reference (`work_refid`) is kept in this table.
+We associate these identifiers with Work through the ISBN look-up, and keep the mapping with the Librarything's reference (`work_refid`) in this table.
 We also use it to manage reviews harvesting logistic (cf. `last_harvest_dts`).

 ```sql
 create table integration.work_site_mapping(